Hours, Tickets, Location, and Directions

 Online purchase is recommended – click button above to purchase.
 You may also buy your tickets by phone Monday-Friday, 9am-6pm and Saturday, 10am-5pm by calling 1-800-514-ETIX.
 For Sunday same-day ticket purchase by phone, please contact site staff at 202-829-0436.
 Etix charges a service and postage fee for tickets mailed by regular post.

 President Lincoln’s Cottage is located on the grounds of the Armed Forces Retirement Home (AFRH) in Northwest Washington, D.C.
 Check-in for tours is in the Robert H. Smith Visitor Education Center, the first building on the left after you enter Eagle Gate.
+Security for the Armed Forces Retirement Home requires visitors to show valid identification at the security gate in order to enter the property.
+Please be prepared to show your ID.

 Entrance: Visitors to President Lincoln’s Cottage are required to enter the campus through Eagle Gate, located at the intersection of Rock Creek Church Road NW and Upshur Street NW.
 The street address is approximately 140 Rock Creek Church Road, NW, Washington D.C.
 20011.
 NOTE: The 3700 North Capitol Street address is for mailing purposes only and is not an entrance.